 Simply, use the Magic Wand to delete big chunks of color and the Eraser to get close up and chisel out the subject in the photo.
 If you want to preserve the shadows we created in the previous step, don’t cut out the subject.
 Just remove the surrounding background; your existing background should blend into the new one.

-When you’re done erasing, click done and head back to the studio.
+When you’re done erasing, click the red "DONE" button and head back to the studio.
 Here you can realign your photo to the center and change the crop to get a better frame for your subject.

 If you want more help with the erase tool, check out this article about how to remove background from images.

 Once you’re finished editing, click ‘Export Image’ at the top right and wait for it to process.
 Finally, your image with a pure white background is ready for download.
 Go ahead and save it to your device or share with your audience on social media.